Robert Muldoon: Relationship with foreign leaders

-Muldoon had several close relationships with foreign leaders, such as British Prime Minister Margaret Thatcher, American President Ronald Reagan, Philippine dictator Ferdinand Marcos, and Australian Prime Minister Malcolm Fraser.
+Muldoon had several close relationships with foreign leaders, such as British prime minister Margaret Thatcher, American President Ronald Reagan, Philippine dictator Ferdinand Marcos, and Australian prime minister Malcolm Fraser.
 These ranged from being positive to being stricken with deep animosity.

 Despite both being from conservative parties (the Liberal Party of Australia and the New Zealand National Party), the relationship Muldoon had with Malcolm Fraser was unusually poor; largely due to Muldoon, they never got along.
 This paralleled the mutual dislike previous left-leaning Prime Ministers Gough Whitlam (Australian Labor Party) and Norman Kirk (New Zealand Labour Party) had for each other.
-Whitlam and Kirk had both become Prime Minister in 1972 after a lengthy period of conservative rule, but their governments lasted just one term.
-Both Fraser and Muldoon became Prime Minister in 1975, returning right-wing governance to Australasia.
+Whitlam and Kirk had both become prime minister in 1972 after a lengthy period of conservative rule, but their governments lasted just 3 years, between 1972 and 1975.
+Both Fraser and Muldoon became prime minister in 1975, returning right-wing governance to Australasia.
 With their ideological preferences notwithstanding, the two men did not like each other from very early on, and grew to loathe one another to an undiplomatic degree.
 This was likely entirely caused, and then exacerbated, by Muldoon's animosity toward Fraser.
 The elder statesman, Muldoon was blatantly patronising and rude to Fraser, and even bullied him on repetitive occasions.
 He also made bigoted remarks towards Australians in Fraser's company, and was known to repeatedly claim that New Zealanders migrating to Australia "raised the IQ of both countries".
 Muldoon often boasted to Fraser about the slow and costly process of Australia importing New Zealand goods, claiming on one occasion that New Zealand had "screwed the Aussies again" and would always get the upper hand.
 Even when negotiating and agreeing to Closer Economic Relations (CER), the most sweeping free trade agreement between Australia and New Zealand ever signed up to that point, Muldoon and Fraser refused to engage directly.
 Their relationship reached a nadir in 1982, during the Pacific Islands Forum in Rotorua.
 Both men were staying at the same hotel, with Muldoon's room directly below Fraser's.
 According to future Australian Minister of Foreign Affairs Alexander Downer, then a political aide, Fraser snapped and physically lost his temper during a late night policy meeting.
 Downer recalled in 2003 that the usually patient Fraser suddenly began jumping up and down and swearing loudly "in the hope that he would wake Sir Robert from his sleep, just for the sake of it".